If you're a customer support agent, you've probably had versions of this conversation throughout your career:

 A refresher on cobrowsing

 Before we dive into all the ways you can leverage cobrowsing to increase customer engagement, a brief refresher: cobrowsing is a technology where two or more people can browse the same website or web content together in real-time with multi-cursor screen control.

 Everyone in the cobrowsing session can navigate within the website and interact with elements.

 Typically (as in the case of Fullview Live) this happens on a call, so they can also interact with each other while they cobrowse.

 The main purpose of cobrowsing is to give agents a better way to quickly, easily and collaboratively solve support requests — especially for level 2 and 3 IT support.

-And cobrowsing is now used widely in a number of online businesses — from e-commerce to banking to SaaS.
+And cobrowsing is now used widely in a number of businesses — from e-commerce to banking to SaaS.

 7 ways you can leverage cobrowsing to increase customer engagement